-- The Council which is made up of seven elected Councillors - 2.
+- 1. The Council which is made up of seven elected Councillors - 2.
 The Administration which includes all staff under the direction of the CEO.

 The elected Councillors and the organisation work together to support the community.
-The Council is elected to provide leadership for the good governance of the Shire and its local community.
+The Council is elected to provide leadership for the good governance of the Shire and its local community and in performing their role, must consider the diversity of interests and needs of the community.